 Usually, during your flight training course, you will pay as you fly.
 However, some school has a different set of rules for international students and local students.

-Foreign students are often required to pay in 3 to 4 installments.
+International students are often required to pay in 3 to 4 installments.

 But the point here is regardless of how you pay:

-If you delay in paying the flight training school, the school will stop scheduling training flights for you.
+If you delay paying the flight training school, the school will stop scheduling training flights for you.